StoneOrbits/VortexEngine/docs/lightshow_lol.md

 {: .yellow }
 Although the preview is an exact simulation of a real device, due to the difference in the way color is produced by LEDs and displays **the preview will never look exactly the same as real LEDs**

-{: .orange }
-Although the preview is an exact simulation of a real device, due to the difference in the way color is produced by LEDs and displays **the preview will never look exactly the same as real LEDs**

 ### What is a Vortex Editor